MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/operations/event-tag-explanations.md

 # Understanding Application Control event tags

-Windows Defender Application Control (WDAC) events include many fields, which provide helpful troubleshooting information to figure out exactly what an event means.
+App Control for Business events include many fields, which provide helpful troubleshooting information to figure out exactly what an event means.
 This article describes the values and meanings for a few useful event tags.

 ## SignatureType